Stochastic quantization of an Abelian gauge theory: Discussions

 The model under consideration is also defined in three spatial dimensions, with fields $A=(A_1,A_2,A_3)= \sum_{j=1}^3 A_j \d x_j$ and $\Phi: \T^3 \to \C$: \begin{equ} \mathcal H(A,\Phi) \eqdef \frac12 \int_{\T^3} \Big( \sum_{j=1}^3 F_{A,j}(x)^2 + \sum_{j=1}^3 |D^A_j \Phi(x)|^2 \Big) \, \d^3 x \;. \end{equ} Here, the curvature field $F_{A,j}$ is defined by \begin{equs} F_A & = dA \\ & = ( \partial_1 A_2 -\partial_2 A_1) \, \d x_1 \wedge \d x_2 +( \partial_2 A_3 -\partial_3 A_2) \, \d x_2 \wedge \d x_3 +( \partial_1 A_3 -\partial_3 A_1) \, \d x_1 \wedge \d x_3 \\ & =: F_{A,3}\, \d x_1 \wedge \d x_2 + F_{A,1} \, \d x_2 \wedge \d x_3 + F_{A,2} \, \d x_1 \wedge \d x_3 \end{equs} and $D^A_j \Phi$ is defined the same way except that $j\in\{1,2,3\}$.
 The stochastic PDE is a system for $(A_1,A_2,A_3,\Phi)$ driven by independent white noises $\xi_1,\xi_2,\xi_3$ as well as a complex valued white noise $\zeta$.
 The system is again not parabolic, for instance, the equation for $A_1$ is of the form

 where $\big( \cdots\big)$ denotes the nonlinearities.

 Using the same gauge tuning trick, one obtains a parabolic system, and the regularity of its solutions is expected to be $\alpha$ for $ \alpha < -\tfrac12$.
 Since its more singular than the situation in two spatial dimensions, to obtain a local solution theory via lattice approximations, certain general tools should then be in place.
-For instance, since there would be much more symbols in the regularity structure, it would require a discrete version of the BPHZ theorem as in \cite{chandra2016analytic} in order to control the models, and presumably also a machinery to deal with renormalizations caused by symbols with ``epsilons'' as in \cite{KPZJeremy}.
+For instance, since there would be much more symbols in the regularity structure, it would require a discrete version of the BPHZ theorem as in \cite{chandra2016analytic} in order to prove convergence of the models, together with the ``blackbox'' theorems in \cite{bruned2016algebraic,bruned2017renormalising}, and presumably also a machinery to deal with renormalizations caused by symbols with ``epsilons'' as in \cite{KPZJeremy}.
 The loop or string observables would be more difficult (if possible) to construct since one has to integrate a more singular gauge field along a curve.

+\begin{remark} It would also be interesting to construct long time solutions as done by \cite{MourratWeberComesDown,moinat2018space,moinat2018local} for the dynamical $\Phi^4$ equation.
+To obtain some bound uniform in time it would be helpful to have some damping terms, for instance adding more gauge invariant terms $\mu |\Phi^2| - |\Phi|^4$ to \eqref{e:potential}.
+Let's mention a very simple trick that the equation for $B$ in for instance \eqref{e:bar-eps-equ} can obtain a term $-\lambda^2 c^2 B$ by considering the equations for $B$ and the shifted field $\Psi\mapsto \Psi+c$.
+This would be reminiscent to the ``Higgs mechanism'' for the gauge field to acquire a mass by shifting the scalar field to a point in the bottom of a mexican-hat potential. \end{remark}